Ivan Sirko: Ukrainian assessment

 Solemn opening of the monument to Ivan Sirko.
 August 23, 2017.
 Kharkiv, Ukraine.

 Monuments were built to Ivan Sirko in Kharkiv, Merefa, Pokrov, and Torhovytsia.
 His image is displayed on Ukrainian currency and his name is tied with Pokrovske city.
 Sirko's reputation as undefeated, invincible Cossack leader made him a subject of Ukrainian folk legends.
 He's one of the most famous Kharakternyks of Ukrainian mythology.
 Cossacks and Tatars believed that Ivan Sirko knew in advance against who and where he was going to battle, allowing him to win.
 They also believed that during the battle he turned into a wolf or hawk, conjuring the enemy army.
-According to a legend, Sirko’s right hand was cut off at his posthumane request, saying that it will bring Cossacks luck in battle wherever they brought it with them.
+According to a legend, Sirko’s right hand was cut off at his posthumous request, saying that it will bring Cossacks luck in battle wherever they brought it with them.

 Sirko is widely remembered in numerous literary works of Ivan Nechuy-Levytsky, Adrian Kashchenko, Volodymyr Malyk, Mykola Zerov, Borys Modzalevsky, and many others.
-He is the Urus-Shaitan in Malyk's Ambassador of Urus-Shaitan.
+He is the main hero of Malyk's Ambassador of Urus-Shaitan.
 Adrian Kashchenko wrote about Sirko:

 Could an ordinary man, with a handful of comrades, be able to fight off a much larger, better-armed Turkish and Tatar armies on his own, without anyone else's help, and slaughter over 30,000 Janissaries, like sheep, between the Sich Kurins?
 And who, if not Kharakternyk, could jump with a handful of men into Crimea, the nest of the great horde, destroy its cities, save the [Christian] slaves who were driven off their [native] land, and take a great amount of loot?.

 Ivan Sirko depicted on Ukrainian hryvnia.